 A black mass would move rising higher along the wall reaching over me before splitting in half, the dangling appendages and tendril-like veins snapping together to entangle and create elongated fingers that stretched and crept closer.

 Squishing my eyes shut tightly was the only reprieve I had from that torment as it plucked and fed upon my fear, likely suckling down the sweet nectar in delight.
-Its dripping tongue swirling and lapping at the droplets dangling from its claws.
+Its dripping tongue swirling and lapping and the droplets dangling from its claws.

 These instances though were quickly replaced with vivid dreams of torture performed by nightmarish ghouls and demonic beings.
 Each one of an otherworldly nature bearing vaguely anthropomorphic statures with crowned skulls riddled with rivets and spines of twisted metal.